natefleming/skoop/README.md

 Usage: skoop.sh --conf [mappings-file] --properties-file [spark-defaults]

-  --mappings-conf        The location of a mappings file.
+  --conf                  The location of a mappings file.
                           If not provided it defaults to the value from the env config file.
+  --properties-file
+  --log-level
+  --dry-run

 ```